 Extracted from the seeds of organic wild Rosa Canina, rosehip oil is rich in essential fatty acids like vitamin F and linoleic acid as well as natural antioxidants like lyocopene and B-carotene.
 It also helps keep the skin fresh and hydrated.

-Rosehip seed oil's B-carotene and lycopene have also been shown to improve skin elasticity, help regenerate skin cells, and slow down premature aging.
+B-carotene and lycopene have also been shown to improve skin elasticity, help regenerate skin cells, and slow down premature aging.
 This nourishing, organic oil is excellent for oily, sensitive or acne-prone skin and can be used in hair treatments to rejuvenate processed, unhealthy hair.
 It is also an excellent way to treat scarring and blemishes.

 Treat yourself to an at-home lymphatic massage to relieve tension on stressful days.
 Lymphatic massages are a gentle treatment that use rhythmic circular movements to encourage the flow of blood and lymph oil beneath the skin.
 We recommend rubbing a few drops of pure Camellia Seed Oil, or Rosehip Seed Oil on your fingertips first to enhance moisture and hydration on your pores.